undecaf/hetzner-snap-and-rotate/README.md

 ### Snapshot name templates

 `snapshot-name` must be a string and may contain [Python format strings](https://docs.python.org/3/library/string.html#format-string-syntax).
+Snapshot names should be unique but this is not a requirement.
 The following field names are available for formatting:

 | Field name      |                                   Type                                   | Rendered as                                                                                                                                                                                                                                                                      |